Chef (2014 film): Plot

-Back in Los Angeles, having strengthened his relationship with Percy, Carl accepts his son's offer to help with the food truck, with Inez also joining them.
-Ramsey visits the truck to explain his negative review: though an early fan of Carl, he was disappointed by a meal he felt was beneath Carl's skills and felt sorry for his harsh words after their row at the restaurant.
-Impressed with the chef's return to form, Ramsey offers to bankroll a new restaurant where Carl will have full creative control.
-Six months later, the successful new restaurant is open for Carl and Inez's remarriage ceremony.
+By the time they reach Los Angeles, Carl has rebuilt both his career and his relationship with Percy.
+Ramsey visits the food truck and explains his harsh review: as an early admirer of Carl's work, he was disappointed by a meal that he felt was far below the chef's abilities.
+Impressed by Carl's renewed creativity and passion, Ramsey offers to finance a new restaurant where Carl will have complete artistic freedom.
+Six months later, the new restaurant is thriving, and Carl and Inez celebrate their remarriage there, surrounded by family and friends.